Readmission

 Limits on Time Away

-You can take as much time away from the University as they need.
+You can take as much time away from the University as you need.
 Sometimes students wish to explore other opportunities, have family responsibilities, or must complete compulsory military service in their home country.
 As long as you have not earned a bachelor’s degree at another institution, are in good academic standing, have not exceeded your semester and unit ceiling limits, and do not have any restrictions on your readmission that you must satisfy before returning, you can return to UC Berkeley.
 If you have taken time away, you should reach out to your (intended) major department and College to inquire about any changes in major or College requirements.

 Summer Sessions